Versioned Python nodes Local or remote runs Run history and artifacts

 Run where it makes sense

 Run locally during development, or hand a concrete version to a private worker that has the data, the GPU, or the credentials.
-The daemon builds an isolated environment first.
+The daemon builds an isolated venv or Docker-runtime environment first.

 04